branndonU/branndonU.github.io/essays/Reflection.md

 ---

 <b>Introduction</b>
-Imagine a place where software engineers can come together and create opportunities for people to <a href="#">ask, answer, and learn from each other</a>, sharing knowledge.
-This exciting idea we can call effective communication fuels success.
+Imagine a place where software engineers can come together and create opportunities for people to ask, answer, and learn from each other, sharing knowledge.
+This exciting idea we can call effective communication fuels success and its found within Stack Overflow.
 For software engineers, asking questions becomes common, helping and working as a team to be better for each other.
 We'll draw inspiration from Eric Raymond's timeless wisdom in his essay, "<b>How to Ask Questions the Smart Way</b>," to explore the importance of effective communication.

 <b>Smart Question Summary</b>
 Before examining "smart" questions on StackOverflow, let's set some guidelines when talking about "smart" questions by adhering to the principles outlined by Eric Raymond.
 It implies the question was clear, specific, and well-researched, providing details of their prior attempts and the problem's context.
 This intelligent approach prompts the community to respond with efficient and practical help, demonstrating the benefits of respectful and well-prepared inquiries within the software engineering community.